Take a look at Aaron Rezny’s new photography studio, transformed from a rundown industrial building in the heart of Kingston.

 Past award winners have included banks, firehouses, homes and industrial spaces such as Rezny’s studio.
 Rezny, who works for national brands such as Gerber, Nestlé, Kellogg’s, Nabisco and Russell Stover, bought the space two and a half years ago, prompted in part by escalating rents in New York City.
 At the time a friend warned him that he had three years to buy in Kingston, based on the speed of the city’s creative revival.
 Rezny acted swiftly.
 The industrial building was the first property he saw.
 He knew it was right, but he also foresaw a major renovation.

 “The ceiling height was really low, 10 feet, and that wouldn’t have worked for me, but I had an instinct, because I’ve done other remodeling work, that there was a cathedral ceiling under the sheet rock.
 I was pleasantly surprised when we took a peek and saw these beautiful old beam trusses.
 It was more, architecturally, than I had dreamed of.
 Once I knew I could open up the sheet rock, I knew we would be able to work here.”

 Rezny’s team raised the ceiling, leaving the bare wooden trusses in place and adding skylights that flood the studio with sunshine.
-The trusses provide a natural contrast to exposed brick walls, now painted snowy white.
+The trusses go for useful content to provide a natural contrast to exposed brick walls, now painted snowy white.
 Richartz suggested moving the entryway to an alleyway at the side of the building, where colorful existing graffiti was left in place to frame the new glass doors.
 The doors lead to a gallery that will highlight the work of fine art photographers.